Top 4 Supplements to Improve Sleep

 When we sleep we get rid of dysfunctional brain and nervous system cells and rebuild new neuronal connections.
 Additionally, sleep allows us to reset the balance of neurotransmitters and improve the sensitivity of the neurotransmitter receptors.

-This is really important as many people suffer with conditions such as depression, anxiety, brain fog and poor memory that are related to reduced glymphatic activity due to poor sleep quality.
+This is really important as many people suffer from conditions such as depression, anxiety, brain fog, and poor memory that are related to reduced glymphatic activity due to poor sleep quality.

 Nutrition-Related Sleep Problems